Frequently Asked Questions | Denney Family Therapy

 What should I expect in the first session?

 The first session is all about getting to know each other.
-I’ll ask you some questions about what’s bringing you in, what your goals are, and a bit about your background.
-You don’t need to have everything figured out—just come as you are.
+We’ll ask some questions about what’s bringing you in, what your goals are, and a bit about your background.
+You don’t need to have everything figured out, just come as you are.
 This is a space where you get to feel heard and supported.

 Do you work with both teens and parents together?

 Yes.
-I often work with families, teens, and parents either individually or together depending on what’s most helpful.
-Sometimes we’ll meet all together, sometimes separately, and sometimes we bring everyone back in to work on rebuilding connection and trust.
+We often work with families, teens, and parents either individually or together, depending on what’s most helpful.
+Sometimes we’ll meet all together, sometimes separately, and sometimes we bring everyone back in to focus on rebuilding connection and trust.

 Do you offer online sessions?

-Yes, I offer both in-person and secure telehealth sessions, depending on what works best for you and your family.
-I do have some exceptions, where I prefer to work with couples and family units together in person.
+Yes, we offer both in-person and secure telehealth sessions, depending on what works best for you and your family.
+In some cases, we prefer to work with couples and family units together in person.

 How long are sessions, and how often will we meet?